toolness/fancy-friday/README.md

 The number of seconds the player has to play the microgame.
 Read-only.

+If this isn't passed through the querystring, this value is taken from the `data-playtime` attribute of the script tag that includes `tinygame.js`.
+If that isn't provided, a default value of 5 is used.

 #### Tinygame.endingTime

 The number of seconds the microgame has to show an ending sequence.
 Read-only.

+If this isn't passed through the querystring, this value is taken from the `data-endingtime` attribute of the script tag that includes `tinygame.js`.
+If that isn't provided, a default value of 2 is used.

 #### Tinygame.difficulty

 The difficulty level of the microgame, as a string.
 Possible values are `easy`, `medium`, and `hard`.

+If this isn't passed through the querystring, this value is taken from the `data-difficulty` attribute of the script tag that includes `tinygame.js`.
+If that isn't provided, a default value of `easy` is used.

 #### Tinygame.onplay